Pupil Premium 2019 - 2020

 The Pupil Premium Grant is currently £1,320 for each pupil eligible for free school meals.
 Armed Forces £300.
 The funding is intended to ‘diminish the difference’ between the attainment of pupils in receipt of the Pupil Premium funding and those who are not.

-Mrs Emma Rose has overall responsibility as Head Teacher.
+Mrs Sandra Jennings has overall responsibility as Head Teacher.
 Mrs Jenna Greenfield is our Pupil Premium Champion alongside our Learning Mentor Mrs Kerry Sinnett.

 Mrs Victoria Clarke is the governor with responsibility for monitoring the use of the Pupil Premium Grant.